Health

 Tendinitis of the wrist and hand are common and include a variety of diagnoses, such as de Quervain's tenosynovitis, Dupuytren's contracture and trigger finger.

 De Quervain's tenosynovitis occurs when the tendons around the base of the thumb are irritated or constricted.
 Wrist tendinosis symptoms are particularly noticeable when forming a fist, grasping or gripping something or when turning the wrist.
 De Quervain's tenosynovitis may be caused by overuse, but it is also associated with pregnancy and rheumatoid disease.
-Excessive texting is also a risk factor for de Quervain's from overuse of the thumbs.
+Excessive texting is also a risk factor for de Quervain's due to overuse of the thumbs.

 Similarly, tendinitis of the hand and palm develops gradually, first presenting as a swollen or inflamed tendon in the hand.
 Problems with tendons in the hand are seen most often in people who work in assembly lines and meat processing, as well as those who regularly knit, type or play the piano.